scalar-labs/scalar-kubernetes/docs/CreateBastionServer.md

 ## Check installation

-You can check if tools are installed as follows.
+You can check if the tools are installed as follows.

 * kubectl
   ```console